fraber/openproject-time-tracker/ROADMAP.md

   - TimeEntriesPanel with Tab configuration
   - AboutPanel with component versions
 - Write column configuration for TimeEntryPanel (2h)
-  - Projects ComboBox with projects store
+  - Projects ComboBox with ProjectStore
   - WorkPackages ComboBox
   - Date and Time fields with config for start-stop
   - Other text fields